2024 Solar Incentives Guide for Bismarck, ND - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit equal to a certain percentage of the money you spend on your solar system.

 The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on when your solar project was undertaken.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although it may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Bismarck solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Bismarck solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives